DaanHooglander/Jack-Sparrow-Compass/README.md

 In this ReadMe:
  1. Link to 3D files of compass physical product.
  2. Required components and libraries.
- 3. Description of the code
+ 3. Functionality of the product and context.
- 4.
+ 4. Description of the code.

 This project was created as an elective project for the Bachelor's degree in Mechanical Engineering.
 As a mechanical engineer, we received little education on the field of programming and mechatronics, so I used this elective project to teach myself more about it.
 The code is not perfect and it will be updated according to personal development wishes.